keptn/tutorials/site/tutorials/snippets/09/manage/createProject.md

 Positive
 : To learn more about a *shipyard* file, please take a look at the [Shipyard specification](https://github.com/keptn/spec/blob/master/shipyard.md).

-Let's take a look at the project that we have just created.
-We can find all this information in the Keptn's Bridge.
+Let's take a look at the project that we have just created in the Keptn's Bridge.
+To access it, visit the URL contained in `$KEPTN_BRIDGE_URL` using the command:
-Therefore, we need the credentials that have been automatically generated for us.

 <!-- command -->
 ```
-keptn configure bridge --output
+echo $KEPTN_BRIDGE_URL
 ```

-Now use these credentials to access it on your Keptn's Bridge.
+You can view the Keptn Bridge credentials using the following commands:

 <!-- command -->
 ```
-echo http://$(kubectl -n keptn get ingress api-keptn-ingress -ojsonpath='{.spec.rules[0].host}')/bridge
+echo Username: $(kubectl get secret -n keptn bridge-credentials -o jsonpath="{.data.BASIC_AUTH_USERNAME}" | base64 --decode)
+echo Password: $(kubectl get secret -n keptn bridge-credentials -o jsonpath="{.data.BASIC_AUTH_PASSWORD}" | base64 --decode)
 ```

 You will find the just created project in the bridge with all stages.